REST: Retrieval-Based Speculative Decoding: Experiments

 \subsection{Main Results}

-Table~\ref{tab:4_main_results} compares the generation speed of {\ours} and the speed of the standard autoregressive decoding approach.
+Table~\ref{tab:4_main_results} compares the generation speed of {\ours} with the speed of the standard autoregressive decoding and speculative decoding.

-Regarding generation speed, {\ours} demonstrates a significant speed enhancement, achieving $2.16\times$ to $2.36\times$ increase for CodeLlama in the HumanEval benchmark.
+Regarding generation speed, {\ours} demonstrates a significant speed enhancement compared to standard autoregressive decoding and speculative decoding, achieving $2.16\times$ to $2.36\times$ increase for CodeLlama in the HumanEval benchmark.
 The MT-Bench benchmark also reveals a speedup for Vicuna when using our method, with a factor ranging from $1.62\times$ to $1.77\times$.
 These empirical results lend weight to the effectiveness of our method for speeding up the generation process of LLMs.
 Note that the speedup of nucleus sampling is not as good as that of greedy sampling.
 We speculate that this drop in performance is caused by the randomness introduced by nucleus sampling.
+Since speculative decoding may achieve better results with a more powerful draft LM that aligns with the LLM, we do not claim that {\ours} can outperform speculative decoding under all circumstances.
+Yet, {\ours} undoubtedly provides a potent and straightforward approach for faster inference of LLMs.

 Another intriguing observation that emerges from these results is the domain-dependent nature of the speed improvements.
 This characteristic has also been noted in other methods like speculative decoding~\cite{chen2023accelerating} and Medusa~\cite{medusa}.
 Specifically, the speedup achieved with {\ours} is significantly greater in the HumanEval benchmark than in the MT-Bench benchmark, suggesting that the effectiveness of {\ours} may vary depending on the specific domain.